Qitmeer/Economic-model/Version_en/Qitmeer_Umayyad_Network_Mapping&Release_Rules.md

 - Total Genesis Token Amount: mapping Genesis 20.0287911%, 42108530.40864 Meer; team incentive 3%, 6307200 Meer; the total Genesis about 48415730 Meer.

-- 50% of the block reward is used for PoW mining incentive, 50% for master node staking incentive.
+- 50% of the block reward is used for PoW mining incentive, 50% for staking incentive.

   - The block time is 30 s/block, block reward R = 20 Meer/block